IBM/iot-edge-predictive-models-dsx/README.md

 ## 6.3	User configures Emitter,Receiver Node-RED flows in Raspberry Pi

-In the flow “Rpi2BMX”,set the Device ID in the “event” IoT output node to “kpedgetobmx20171207”
+* In the flow “Rpi2BMX”,set the Device ID in the “event” IoT output node to “kpedgetobmx20171207”

-In “BMX2RPi” flow, set the “Device ID” in the “Receive IBM IoT BMX command to Edge” node to “kpbmxtoedge20171207”
+* In “BMX2RPi” flow, set the “Device ID” in the “Receive IBM IoT BMX command to Edge” node to “kpbmxtoedge20171207”

 Make a note of the above 2 Device IDs
-Note that, this ID must be the same as the Device ID that will be set later in Node–RED flow in IBM Cloud
+You will need them later in Node–RED flow in IBM Cloud

 ## 6.4	User signs up for IBM Internet of Things Starter service on IBM Cloud